This blog post is all about the things you need to buy BEFORE backpacking Asia.

 Simple things like dressing modestly when visiting temples, taking your shoes off before entering homes, or learning basic phrases in the local language can go a long way in showing respect and creating positive connections with locals.

-4. Check Visas and Travel Documents You Need Before Backpacking Asia
+4. Check Visas and Travel Documents You Need

-Before you go, research the visa requirements for each country you plan to visit.
 Some countries, like Thailand and Malaysia, offer visa-free entry for a limited number of days.
 While others, like Vietnam and Cambodia, may require you to apply in advance.

 Keep your passport safe, and always have copies of important documents.